AhmedEhab-SG/rate-watch/README.md

 # IsisDom

-## This project is designed to provide you with up-to-date information on currnecies and Gold-Silver rates by receiving it from APIs
+## About Project: This project is designed to provide you with up-to-date information on currnecies and Gold-Silver rates by receiving it from APIs

-<h3>Made with:</h3>
+### Made with:

 » React JS <br>
 » Material-UI <br>